 How Do I Stop My Tunisian Crochet From Curling?

-Here are four simple methods that help reduce that super frustrating curl.
+Here are simple methods to reduce the curl.

-Seaming the ends together of a finished project, such as a scarf, completely removes the curling.
-If you were sewing together a scarf, then it would instantly make a curl-free infinity scarf.
+- 2 Seam It!: Seaming the ends together of a finished project removes the curling.
+Sewing together a scarf?
+It makes a curl-free infinity scarf.

 What Can I Make With Tunisian Crochet?